Free Application for Federal Student Aid

 What documents and information will I need to complete the FAFSA?

 Completing the FAFSA requires some time and a few important documents.
-Before you sit down to complete the FAFSA, make sure you have your Social Security number, your Alien Registration number (if you are not a US citizen), your most recent federal income tax return, W-2s and any other records of money earned.
+Before you sit down to complete the FAFSA, make sure you have your Social Security number, your Alien Registration number (if you are not a US citizen), prior, prior year federal income tax return, W-2s and any other records of money earned.
 If you plan on scheduling a one-on-one appointment with us to help you complete your FAFSA, please be sure to bring these documents so we can better assist you.
 You will also need to have an FSA ID.
 For more information on creating an FSA ID and collecting the documents you need to complete the FAFSA, please use the resources on this page.

 FAFSA documents checklist